 PIP is not required.
 However, having PIP can help cover initial medical expenses, deductibles and lost income after an unexpected wreck occurs.
-It is no fault insurance that pays upon showing evidence of expenses and does not requiring proving liability.
+It is no-fault insurance that pays upon showing evidence of expenses and does not require proving liability.

 Personal Injury Protection vs Health Insurance

 Many people who chose not to carry PIP insurance, do so because they believe it is the same as other coverage like health insurance.
 PIP is not the same as health insurance.

 People often do not realize that many health insurance plans contain a clause that makes them secondary to any other form of liability coverage.
 What this means for someone who is involved in a motor vehicle collision, is that their health insurance may well deny the claim expecting them to look to the other driver’s auto policy.
 The other auto policy may dispute liability.
 If it does, who pays out of pocket for the medical bills?
 The answer is: you do.

 Even if the other driver’s policy accepts liability, they do not pay for your care as you go.
 They only pay to settle the claim once you have ‘completed’ your medical care and submitted a claim.
 Some people never ‘complete’ their care.
 They may have issues for years.
 As a result, your bills pile up with no one paying them but you.